5 Key Factors Fuelling the Growth of the Textile Industry in India

 Updated on

-The Indian Textile Industry has been a key contributor to the country’s economy in the last three years, with 7% of the manufacturing production and 2.3% of the GDP attributed to the sector.
+The textiles and apparel industry contributes 2.3% to the nation’s GDP and 12% to total exports.
 According to the Indian Brand Equity Foundation (IBEF), the Textile and Apparel Industry accounts for 13% of the country’s industrial production.
 It is the second-largest source of employment after agriculture, providing jobs to approximately 45 million people.
 It is the only industry that has generated huge employment for both skilled and unskilled labour.

 The Indian textile industry is one of the largest in the world, with a massive raw material and textile manufacturing base.
 The industry is divided into two major categories, the organised sector and the unorganised sector.
 The organised sector includes large-scale textile mills and garment manufacturers, while the unorganised sector includes small-scale cottage industries, khadi and village industries, power looms, handlooms, and hand-knitting.
 The sector manufactures a wide range of products, including cotton, polyester, and synthetic fabrics, yarns, threads, and garments.